g1raffi/doc/content/kubernetes/chaos-engineering/chaos-engineering.md

 ---
 weight: 71
-title: CHaos Engineering
+title: Chaos Engineering

 ---

-## Principles of chaos engineering

-Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

-Fallacies of distributed computing:
+In the world of distributed computing we face a lot of new problems.
+Requirements change from steady stability into distributed architectures consisting of a multitude of services.
+Coming from the familiar world we take several things as granted, often called as the eight fallacies of distributed computing:

 * The network is reliable
 * There is zero latency